What Your Teeth and Gums Say About Your Health

 When Do I Need to Get Off My Parents’ Dental Plan?

-You’re allowed by law to stay on your parents’ dental plan until you’re 26 years old.
-If you’re still on your parents plan and approaching your 26th birthday, now is the time to explore enrolling in an individual dental insurance plan to ensure you don’t have a gap in coverage.
+For most plans you can stay on your parents’ dental plan until you’re 26 years old (be sure to check their plan rules).
+If you’re still on your parents’ plan and approaching your 26th birthday, now is the time to explore enrolling in an individual dental insurance plan to ensure you don’t have a gap in coverage.
 Or, if your employer offers dental coverage, talk to the benefits manager at your workplace for details on how to enroll.

 How Do I Pick the Right Plan?